Skip to main content

 Each card typically includes:

-• Thumbnail linking to the single product URL under /products/....
+• Thumbnail and product title, each linking to the single product page.

 Empty state